Holodomor denial: Walter Duranty and The New York Times

 British journalist Malcolm Muggeridge, who went to live in the Soviet Union in 1932 as a reporter for the Manchester Guardian and became a fierce anti-communist, said of Duranty that he "always enjoyed his company; there was something vigorous, vivacious, preposterous, about his unscrupulousness which made his persistent lying somehow absorbing."
 Muggeridge characterised Duranty as "the greatest liar of any journalist I have met in 50 years of journalism."

 However, by the end of 1933, the new Roosevelt administration were actively looking to dismiss any bad news that came out from the Soviet Union, as tensions rose in Germany with Hitler's rise and the Japanese threat to expansion.
-Duranty, played a role in the "cover-up" of the famine in Ukraine, as President Roosevelt “read Duranty’s reporting carefully – encouraged him to believe that there might be a lucrative commercial relationship too.”
+Duranty, played a role in the "cover-up" of the famine in Ukraine, as President Roosevelt “read Duranty's reporting carefully – encouraged him to believe that there might be a lucrative commercial relationship too.”
 With this Litvinov arrived in New York to sign and make this newfound partnership official with the accompany of Duranty.
-With no doubt Duranty's impact of denying the famine in his writing and his allegiance to the USSR further suppressed the idea of a famine even exisiitng in Ukraine, despite his writitng holding contradictory notions with his conversations with William Strang, as he reckoned "'it quite possible that as many as 10 million people may have died directly or indirectly from lack of food’, though that number never appeared in any of his reporting."
+With no doubt Duranty's impact of denying the famine in his writing and his allegiance to the USSR further suppressed the idea of a famine even existing in Ukraine, despite his writing holding contradictory notions with his conversations with William Strang, as he reckoned "'it quite possible that as many as 10 million people may have died directly or indirectly from lack of food’, though that number never appeared in any of his reporting."

 An international campaign for the retraction of Duranty's Pulitzer Prize was launched in 2003 by the Ukrainian Canadian Civil Liberties Association and its supporters.
 The newspaper, however, declined to relinquish it, arguing that Duranty received the prize for a series of reports about the Soviet Union, eleven of which were published in June 1931.
 In 1990, the Times published an editorial calling his work "some of the worst reporting to appear in this newspaper."